mbsa-tud/tsad_platform/README.md

 **NOTE** If this hyperparameter it is used for classic ML or statistical models, the value can be either `separate` or `aggregated`.
 In the second case, the RMS is taken across all channels of anomaly scores.
 The first option is similar to the channel-wise scores mentioned above.
 The scoring functions only apply, if the model outputs separate anomaly scores for each channel.
 This is possible if the `isMultivariate` field is set to false, but a multivariate dataset is selected.

-The file `config_all.json` contains the JSON representation of a MATLAB struct with separate fields for DNN, CML and statistical models.
+The file `tsad_platform > config > tsad_platform_config_all.json` contains the JSON representation of a MATLAB struct with separate fields for DNN, CML and statistical models.
 Each field's value is a struct array with individual "options" structs, as presented before.
 This file is used for loading the default configuration of models on the [Training](#training-and-optimization) panel using the `Add All` buttons:

 ```json
 {